manosmaroulis/realsense_d435_turtlebot3_gazebo_model/README.md

 # realsense_d435_turtlebot3_gazebo_model
-A ready to use package, to simulate turtlebot waffle_pi with Intel RealSense D435 RGB-D camera.
+A ready to use package, to simulate turtlebot waffle_pi with Intel RealSense D435 RGB-D camera in Gazebo and ROS .
 In order for the package to work you need to install the following.

 1)turtlebo3_description: